KevinJCHe/pepper-motion-mapping/README.md

 - real-time motion mapping
 - motion mapping from a recorded ros bag (topic of interest is /body_tracker/skeleton_v2).

 Tested on Ubuntu 16.04 with Microsft Kinect Sensor v1.
+Currently does not work for Ubuntu 18.04 due to unsupported dependencies.

 # Installation
 1. Install Nuitrack Linux Drivers